SamuelTulach/VirusTotalUploader/README.md

 #### License
 This project is licensed under GPLv3 and it's libraries under their license.
 Please check both [LICENSE.txt](LICENSE.txt) and [LICENSE_3rd.txt](LICENSE_3rd.txt).

+#### Special thanks
+Thanks to [AdvancedInstaller](https://www.advancedinstaller.com) for providing a professional license for free for this project.